taosdata/TDengine/docs/en/14-reference/01-components/03-taosadapter.md

 ### Installing taosAdapter

 taosAdapter is part of the TDengine server software.
 If you are using the TDengine server, no additional steps are needed to install taosAdapter.
-You can download the TDengine server installation package from the [Taos Data official website](https://docs.taosdata.com/releases/tdengine/).
 If you need to deploy taosAdapter separately on a server outside the TDengine server, you should install the full TDengine on that server to install taosAdapter.
-If you need to compile taosAdapter from the source code, you can refer to the documentation on [Building taosAdapter](https://github.com/taosdata/taosadapter/blob/3.0/BUILD-CN.md).
+If you need to compile taosAdapter from the source code, you can refer to the documentation on [Building taosAdapter](https://github.com/taosdata/taosadapter/blob/3.0/BUILD.md).

 ### Starting/Stopping taosAdapter